 Some languages are counted more than once as they are, or have been, written with more than one writing system.
 For example, languages in Central Asia were written with versions of the Arabic script until the 1920s, then with the Latin alphabet until the late 1930s, then with the Cyrillic alphabet after that.
 They are counted several times in these statistics.

-If the Ethnologue figure for the number of written languages, 3,909, is correct, there are another 2,709 languages with written forms that not included on Omniglot.
+If the Ethnologue figure for the number of written languages, 3,909, is correct, there are plenty more languages with written forms that not included on Omniglot.
 The majority of these languages are written with the Latin alphabet.
-Other writing systems used by many languages include Cyrillic, Arabic, Bengali and Devanagari.
+Other writing systems used by many languages include the Cyrillic, Arabic, Bengali and Devanagari scripts.

 |Writing Systems||Number of languages